-Therapeutic communities have been proven to be highly effective in achieving the best treatment outcomes for those that suffer from addiction.
-This has been evidenced through lengthily studies conducted by the National Institutes on Drug Abuse (NIDA).
+Rehab Therapeutic communities have been proven to be highly effective in achieving the best treatment outcomes for those that suffer from addiction.
+This has been found through studies conducted by the National Institutes on Drug Abuse (NIDA).

-Also referred to as third stage accomodation, sober living, supported housing and tertiary care, therapeutic communities provide a safe and controlled transition from rehab treatment into society and day to day sober living.
+They are also referred to as third stage accomodation, sober living, supported housing and tertiary care.
+These therapeutic communities provide a safe and controlled transition for the patients.
+They ease the move from rehab treatment into society and day-to-day sober living.